damiencarbery/quotes/quotes.md

 # A list of Quotes

+"If you want to know how a lion hunts, don't go to the zoo.
+Go to the jungle." – Jim Stengel

+---

 "The day before something is a breakthrough, it's a crazy idea." - Peter Diamandis

 ---